The blue holes of the Bahamas are unique geological features as they are the only tidal blue holes in the world.

 Blue holes are underwater caves, so called because of their coloration when viewed from above; the dark blue deep water in the ‘holes’ contrasts with the light blue shallow water surrounding them.

-The current theory is that these underwater caves were formed over a number of ice ages when sea levels were about 400 feet lower.
+The current theory is that these underwater caves were formed above sea level a number of ice ages ago when sea levels were about 400 feet lower.
+When sea levels rose many became submerged.
+Around Exuma there are a number of blue holes that are connected to inland sinkholes.

-As the blue holes are tidal, for safety, they can only be dived at a slack tide, as the tidal pull is very strong.
+As the blue holes are tidal, for safety, they can only be visited at a slack tide, as the tidal pull is very strong.

 ANGELFISH BLUE HOLE